riptano/ComboAMI/README.md

 Upgrading
 =========

 1. Backup all the data on all your nodes using the snapshot utility.
-This provides you with the easiest way to revert any unwanted changes or incompatibilies that may arise.
+This provides you with the easiest way to revert any unwanted changes or incompatibilities that may arise.
 See http://www.datastax.com/docs/0.7/operations/scheduled_tasks#backing-up-data for more information.
-2. On each of your Cassandra nodes, run `sudo apt-get install [ cassandra | apache-cassandra1 | dse-full ]`, depending on which version you were currently on and want to upgade to.
+2. On each of your Cassandra nodes, run `sudo apt-get install [ cassandra | apache-cassandra1 | dse-full ]`, depending on which version you were currently on and want to upgrade to.
     * `cassandra` upgrades to the latest in 0.8.x release.
     * `apache-cassandra` upgrades to the latest in the 1.0.x release.
     * `dse-full` upgrades to the latest DataStax Enterprise release.